 Dorothy Remsen's service to the harp and the American Harp Society, Inc. spans more than three decades and encompasses many different jobs including those of Los Angeles Chapter President, Western Regional Director, six years as National Secretary, 27 years as Executive Secretary, serving as the National Competitions Chairman in 1966, and as the National Competitions Office Assistant for many years.
 Dorothy Remsen was honored with the AHS Lifetime Achievement Award in 2004.

-For questions contact Merle Wittmeyer, Jr. at email@example.com.
+For Foundation questions contact Merle Wittmeyer, Jr. at firstname.lastname@example.org.